cdot/Hotpot/README.md

 ```
 Expect to see devices such as `28-0316027f81ff`

+Note that there are issues with the 1-wire driver with multiple sensors
+being asynchronously accessed.
+The w1 driver seems to get confused by
+multiple overlapping requests.
+There are three things that can be done to
+overcome this:
+- Use a 5V Vdd to supply the DS18b20s.
+The signal line must still be pulled up to 3.3V, however (don't pull it to 5V or you'll fry the GPIO)
+- Disable IRQs in the `wire` module (`sudo sh -c "echo options wire disable_irqs=1 >> /etc/modprobe.d/wire.conf"` and reboot)
+-

 ### Set up a user

 Select a user to run the server.
 This could be the `root` user on your